 - Pins, hairpins, metal zippers, and similar metallic items can distort the images.

 - Removable dental work should be taken out just before the scan.

 An MRI exam causes no pain.
-If you have difficulty lying still or are very nervous, you may be given a medicine to relax you.
-Too much movement can blur MRI images and cause errors.
+You will need to lie still as too much movement can blur MRI images and cause errors.

 Why the Test is Performed

-A lumbar MRI is most commonly done if you have:
+You may need a lumbar MRI if you have:

 - Low back pain that does not get better after treatment